 Every building has unique controls, unique configurations, and unique data.
 Only a few rules can come out of the box and apply to every building, every climate, every situation.

 Hundreds of data streams, collected in real time, cannot possibly be analyzed by humans.
-As data is collected, machine learning can learn the unique characteristics of a building as well as make comparisons against aggregated data to continuously deliver insights.
+As data are collected, machine learning can learn the unique characteristics of a building as well as make comparisons against aggregated data to continuously deliver insights.

 There is a lot of talk about artificial intelligence in real estate.
 While general intelligence (machines being able to make decisions completely independently) is still far off, machine learning focuses on teaching computers to make and improve predictions based on the data available without being explicitly programmed.
 When applied to real estate operations, machine learning produces the ability to interpret and react to data that has never been seen before, which is a core requirement for processing vast amounts of data from equipment that is similar, but not identical.